Degree project in Physics / Applied physics at IFM - process description and instructions

-- The checklist below summarizes the most important specific procedures for Thesis work performed with Examiner at IFM, within one of the main subject areas Physics or Applied Physics.
+- This page summarizes the procedures for degree project work performed with an examiner at IFM, within one of the main subject areas Physics (course codes TQFY10/30/40/60) or Applied Physics (course codes TQTF30/33).

 - Links to web-pages with diploma work suggestions from the scientific areas and divisions within IFM are collected here.